Ātea editor Leonie Hayden is one of the lucky ones, she says, so why does it feel like there’s a weight inside her chest?

 I feel the weight of privilege.
 I’ve started to think of it as survivor’s guilt.
 Not survival of the virus but survival of the worst aspects of being contained.
 I volunteered to do shopping and deliveries for The Aunties, who walk alongside families that have escaped from violence.
 One asshole showed up to his ex-partner’s house on the first day of lockdown and wouldn’t leave.
 Then he took the money he’d been given to buy nappies and disappeared.
 What a cunt.
 When I went to buy nappies for her they were sorted into weights rather than ages.
 I don’t know how much a six-month-old, or a two-year-old, or a three-year-old weighs.
 I hope I didn’t ruin her day even more with ill-fitting nappies.

 The city is silent except for the occasional siren.
 When we first moved here I objected to hearing human voices all the time, following me from room to room.
-I’d only lived in flats in outer-fringe suburbs, always a quarter-acre away from pesky humanity.
+I’d only lived in flats in outer-fringe suburbs, always a quarter-acre away from the hum of other people.
 In the city, other people are an ever-present sound and smell and I had finally gotten used to it.
 I miss the loud engines driving too fast down Newton Road, about to begin their commute on the western motorway.

 He’s started listening to a lot of Sly & The Family Stone.